topjohnwu/magisk_files/notes.md

 - [General] Fix uninstaller
 - [General] Fix bootloops on some devices with tmpfs mounting to /data
 - [MagiskInit] Add Kirin hi6250 support
-- [MagiskSU] Stop claiming device focus for su logging/notify if feasible This fix issues with users locking Magisk Manager with app lock, and prevent video apps get messed up when an app is requesting root in the background.
+- [MagiskSU] Stop claiming device focus for su logging/notify if feasible.
+This fix issues with users locking Magisk Manager with app lock, and prevent video apps get messed up when an app is requesting root in the background.